 Whether it’s cracking your tooth on a hard piece of food or your child injuring their mouth in sports, a dental emergency can happen when you least expect it.
 Thankfully, Dr. Scott Parker is experienced in treating dental emergencies to get you out of pain and provide relief.
-He even offers early and late hours to accommodate morning and evening emergencies.
+He even provides early office hours to accommodate morning emergencies.
 At Scott Parker DDS, our office features a comfortable environment with state-of-the-art technology to deliver you the best emergency dental care possible.
 If you or a loved one is in pain, contact our office today.

-It is difficult to estimate the cost of emergency treatment because of the many factors that influence what kind of treatment is necessary.
+It is difficult to estimate the cost of emergency dentistry in Calimesa because of the many factors that influence what kind of treatment is necessary.
+It is important to remember that the longer you wait to receive treatment for a dental emergency, the higher the cost will be because of your worsening oral health conditions.
+It is far better to receive care early on than to wait and hope it simply “goes away.”
 Some simple cases may be fixed with at-home medication, while others require more extensive treatment.
 It all depends on which one of our services you may need.
 Another variable that can influence cost is your insurance.
 At Scott Parker DDS, we are proud to accept dental insurance, and we also provide low to no interest payment plans for those without it to provide affordable dental care.

 Dental emergencies come in all shapes and sizes, which means you and another patient in urgent need will most certainly have two completely different costs.
 The good news is that an emergency dental visit is not too costly, which is a welcomed reality for many individuals who might consider putting it off because they don’t believe they can afford treatment.